giantswarm/flux-app/README.md

 This chart is able to install a gpg secret key for usage with sops.

 For this to work, export your secret key using `gpg --export-secret-keys --armor <your-gpg-key-id>`.
-Then specify it in your values.yaml like this:
+Then specify it in your values.yaml like this (its possible to specify multiple keys):

 ```
 sopsEncryption:
   enabled: true
+  encryptionKeys:
-  encryptionKey: |
+    - |
       <output of gpg --export-secret-keys \
           --armor <your-gpg-key-id>>
+    - |
+      <output of gpg --export-secret-keys \
+          --armor <your-other-gpg-key-id>>
 ```

 Then encrypt your secrets using the method described below (`In your Git repository create Secrets as usual`).